semiversus/ipsherlock/README.md

 # How it works
 1. Install `ipsherlock` client on your device
-2. That's it
+2. Visit https://ip.semiversus.com to get the IP address of your devic in your network

-When you want to know the IP address of your device visit https://ip.jena.at and see the IP of your local devices.
+When you want to know the IP address of your device visit https://ip.semiversus.com and see the IP of your local devices.

 # How it works internally
 `ipsherlock` client is sending the information about each network adapter.
 The client is sending a JSON dictionary